Dream of: 11 July 1986 "Holy Battle"

 Once I was in the living room, I looked around, listened, and thought I could hear sounds originating from the bedroom.
 I walked over to the bedroom door and stepped inside; lying on the bed were the woman and her lover, a young man in his early 20s, complete with beard and mustache.
 Not wanting to disturb them, I turned and walked back out into the living room.

 When she stopped, I disclosed again what she already knew: that I couldn't have sex with her.
-But even without sex, I still enjoyed being with her, and I could tell that she also wanted to be with me.
+Even without sex, however, I still enjoyed being with her, and I could tell that she also wanted to be with me.

 Presently we decided to get up.
 We rose, dressed, and walked outside, where we found a little push-scooter which belonged to me.
 When we both climbed on, with her standing up behind me, I advised her that it might be more prudent for her to take a car; but since she wanted to stay with me, we scooted off together.